ElenaChes/python-image-scanner-standalone/README.md

 1. Python 3.7.0

-The app could work with different versions, but this is the one that was tested.
+The app may work with other versions, but this is the version that was used during development.

 # Installation

-## Using the executable
+## Using the Executable

 1. Download `Image Scanner.zip` and extract its contents into a folder.

 > [!TIP]
-> Create a shortcut for `Image Scanner/Image Scanner.exe` outside the folder to easily access the app.
+> Create a shortcut for `Image Scanner/Image Scanner.exe` outside the folder for easier access.

-## Running the raw code
+## Running the Raw code

 1. Create a new directory, for example `scanner`, and place `imageScanner.py` and `scanner.ico` inside of it.
-2. Open the directory in your Terminal:
+2. Open the directory in your terminal:

 ```
 cd scanner